-Thurs., Feb.
-11 Mahaica River in Search of Iconic Hoatzin | Botanic Garden
+Fri., Oct.
+14 Mahaica River in Search of Iconic Hoatzin | Botanic Garden

 This morning, after coffee and tea service, we leave our hotel early to head eastward along the Atlantic coast, making a few stops along the way to check the mud flats for Scarlet Ibis as they set out to feed at dawn.
 We continue towards the community of Mahaica where we take a boat trip along the river.
 Among our targets is Guyana's iconic national bird, the bizarre and primitive Hoatzin, which is found in abundance on this river system.
 We also look for a host of other species including the Rufous Crab Hawk, Black-collared Hawk, Black Hawk-Eagle, Long-winged Harrier, Barred Antshrike, Silvered Antbird, Striped Cuckoo, Little Cuckoo, Green-tailed Jacamar, Golden-spangled Piculet, Mangrove Rail, Mangrove Cuckoo, and a host of other interesting species.
 It's wonderful to be on the water, but by mid-morning it is hot (thus the need for an early start).
+We return to the home of our local guide and boatman for an amazing and delicious full breakfast of Indian specialties-a field meal that you will not forget!

+We then return to Georgetown for a rest, with stops along the way along the coast.
 Depending on the water level, we may be able to check the shoreline for Least, Semipalmated, and Western Sandpipers, Whimbrel, Black-belled and Semipalmated Plovers, Short-billed Dowitcher, Tricolored Heron, Yellow-crowned Night-Heron, Little Blue Heron, Magnificent Frigatebird, Royal, Gull-billed, and possibly Yellow-billed Tern, and Brown Pelican.

-We return to Georgetown for lunch and a rest, and then in the afternoon visit the Georgetown Botanical Gardens, an area of parkland with open grass, scattered trees, bushes, and several ponds and wet areas.
+In the afternoon, after it cools down a bit, we visit the Georgetown Botanical Gardens, an area of parkland with open grass, scattered trees, bushes, and several ponds and wet areas.
 Raucous parrots and colorful macaws pass overhead as Wattled Jacana tread the lotus plants and water lilies.
 While the gardens are not elaborate, large trees provide habitat for the Guianas-endemic Blood-colored Woodpecker and other species such as White-bellied Piculet, the gorgeous Spotted Tody-Flycatcher, Rusty-margined Flycatcher, Southern Beardless- and Yellow Tyrannulet, Lesser Kiskadee, Black-capped Donacobius, Yellow Oriole, Yellow-chinned Spinetail, Wing-barred Seedeater, Straight-billed Woodcreeper, and plenty of Snail Kite.
 In the tree tops, we hope to see Red-shouldered Macaw, Orange-winged, Yellow-crowned, and Mealy Amazons, and with luck the Festive Amazon, a parrot species in serious decline due to the illegal pet trade.
 If the trees are flowering, we search for hummingbirds like Black-throated Mango and Glittering and White-bellied Emeralds.
 Coming and going to the gardens we see some of the city's colonial architecture.